StrangerZiokan/TheShop/README.md

 # TheShop
-A Restful API using nodejs and mongoDB
+A Restful API using nodejs and mongoDB-Atlas.

+To run, need to install several packages- bcrypt body-parser express mongoose morgan multer jsonwebtoken nodemon